VanshajR/CodeClauseInternship_ImageDetection/README.md

 - Ensure the `coco.names`, `ssd_mobilenet_v3_large_coco_2020_01_14.pbtxt`, and `frozen_inference_graph.pb` files are in the same directory as `app.py`.
 - For real-time detection, a webcam should be connected and accessible.
+- As of the last update, the `streamlit_webrtc` library which streamlit itself uses for live feeds through webcams was not working, thus the streamlit app did not work for live feeds.

 ## License